clemensma/clemensma/README.md

 ### Hi there, Clemens here! 👋

 I am an undegrad student of biology majoring in molecular biosciences at the University of Göttingen.
-Right now I am doing my bachelors thesis in the field of reproductive cell biology at the Max-Planck-Institute for Biophysical Chemistry also in Göttingen.
+Right now I am doing my bachelors thesis in the department of meiosis at the Max-Planck-Institute for Biophysical Chemistry Göttingen where I try to vitrify germinal vesicle oocytes.
 Additionally I work as a pipeline developer in the field of bioinformatics at the Johann-Friedrich-Blumenbach-Institute for Zoology and Anthropology in the group Animal Evolution and Biodiversity.
 You can find projects mainly concerning my work and leisurely programming on here!

 ### Top programming languages